 - What should be included in prayer?

 - What should not be included in prayer?

 - Are there any rules in the Bible about prayer?

 - Does God really answer prayer?

 As you learn more about prayer, be sure to put into practice what you learn!
 Now that you know God expects and commands prayer, you must ask yourself, “When will I set aside time for prayer?”
 This post could help you make a plan for prayer.
-And the free prayer guide available in the new Treasure Trove of Faith Freebies (formerly known as the Resource Library) could give you a framework to start with.

 Stay tuned!
 More posts about prayer coming…along with a new prayer tool!